Raymond1415926/Annotating_tool_for_NER/README.md

 ```
 Labeling entities in a text according to the following categories: TECH_KNOWLEDGE, MAJOR, SOFTWARE, PROGRAMMING_LANGUAGE:

 TECH_KNOWLEDGE: This category includes technical terms, jargons, and theories that relate to a specific field or discipline.
-Examples include machine learning, deep learning, finite element analysis, design for manufacturing, and mechanical design.
+Examples include machine learning, finite element analysis, DFM, statistical analysis, UX design, agile, google cloud.
 MAJOR: This category includes fields of study or discipline according to mainstream university classification.
-Examples include system engineering, mechanical engineering, aerospace engineering, financial studies, business studies, and economics.
+Examples include mechanical engineering, finance, economics, history, philosophy.
 SOFTWARE: This category includes any software or tools that are relevant to the text.
-Examples include SolidWorks, Fusion, Creo, Abaqus, Ansys, and Matlab.
+Examples include SolidWorks, Microsoft Office, Excel, PS.
 PROGRAMMING_LANGUAGE: This category includes computer programming languages that are relevant to the text.
 Examples include Java, C++, C, C#, Python, and R.

 For each piece of text, do the following: